 You can inspect your roof by staying on the ground and using binoculars.
 Be sure to look for warning signs such as damaged, loose, or missing shingles that may leak when snow melts.
 If you see masses of mold or lichen, this could mean that your roof is decaying underneath and needs to be looked at by a professional.

-This one is pretty self-explanatory.
-With each changing season you should be cleaning out your gutters for the new batch of storms that could come through.
-If your gutters are full of leaves and junk, it could cause water to back up against the house and damage roofing, siding, and wood trim.
-Clogged gutters can cause ice dams and can lead to expensive repairs.
+If your gutters are full of leaves and junk, it may cause water to back up against the house and damage roofing, siding, and wood trim.
+Clogged gutters can also cause ice dams and can lead to expensive repairs.